marleelackey/SWE-400-Project/README.md

 * Create a Metal domain object class - 10/12
 * Create a Metal Mapper interface - 10/12
 * Create a concrete Metal class for each inheritance pattern 10/12
+* method to set dissolvedBy in Metal

-A user should be able to generate a report of which chemicals are low in quantity. - due 10/14
+*Story 5: A user should be able to generate a report of which chemicals are low in quantity.* - **due 10/14**
 * Create a UI
 * Create an ExecuterForCommands class that calls execute on proper command
 * Create a Command interface - 10/10